VIDEO: Samuel Montembeault’s mask for his McDonald’s ads is sick! - Dose.ca

 Samuel Montembeault is the Canadiens' McJoueur of the Year.

-The goalie has a poutine named after him, and I'm not sure how good it tastes.
+The goalie has his poutine named after him, and I'm not sure how good it is.
 I haven't had a chance to try it yet… and maybe that's because I'm not the world's biggest poutine fan.
 But hey.
 I'm escaping.

 The result is well done.